4 Ways To Move Through Stagnant Energy

 Right now, isolation and loneliness can be tough on all of us.
-Staying inside with limited social interaction has a multitude of negative effects on our bodies and psyche.
-One of those negative effects is a feeling of stagnation in our lives and in our bodies.
+Staying inside with limited social interaction can have a multitude of negative effects on our bodies and psyche.
+One of those negative effects is a feeling of stagnation.

 Our bodies are a unique ecosystem that crave activity, rest, and restoration.
 Staying indoors limits our naturally flowing energy and creates stagnation.
-As stagnation of water creates build-up in a pond or a river, stagnation of energy creates blockages in our body and spirit.
+As water stagnation creates build-up in a pond or a river, energy stagnation creates blockages in our body and spirit.

 Here are four ways to eliminate stagnant energy, without compromising your health and safety.